 53% of students submit their SAT scores to University of Richmond.
 47% of applicants send their ACT scores when applying.

 The middle 50% of addmitted applicants have SAT scores between 1280 and 1460.
-53% of students submit SAT scores when applying.
+The average SAT score is 1370.
 See if your SAT score is good enough for admission.

 The middle 50% of addmitted applicants have ACT scores between 30 and 33.
-47% of students submit ACT scores when applying.
+The average ACT score is 31.
 See if your ACT score is good enough for admission.